Brenner Pass: Motorway

 The motorway E45 (European designation; in Italy A22, in Austria the A13), Brenner Autobahn/Autostrada del Brennero, begins in Innsbruck, runs through the Brenner Pass, Bozen/Bolzano, Verona and finishes outside Modena.
 It is one of the most important routes of north–south connections in Europe.

 After the signing of the Schengen Agreement in 1992 and Austria's subsequent entry into the European Union in 1995, customs and immigration posts at the Brenner Pass were removed in 1997.
 However, Austria reinstituted border checks in 2015 as a response to the European migrant crisis.
 In April 2016, Austria announced it would build a 370-meter long fence at the Pass but clarify that "it would be used only to "channel" people and was not a barrier."

 The Europabrücke (Europe Bridge), located roughly halfway between Innsbruck and the Brenner Pass, is a large concrete bridge carrying the six-lane Brenner Autobahn over the valley of Sill River (Wipptal).
 At a height of 180 m and span of 820 m, the bridge was celebrated as a masterpiece of engineering upon its completion in 1963.
 It is a site where bungee-jumping from the bridge has become a popular tourist attraction.

 The ever-increasing freight and leisure traffic, however, has been causing long traffic jams at busy times even without border enforcements.
 The Brenner Pass is the only major mountain pass within the area; other nearby alternatives are footpaths across higher mountains at an altitude of above 2000 m.
 As a result, air and noise pollution have generated heavy debate in regional and European politics.
 As of 2004, about 1.8 million trucks crossed the Europa Bridge per year.

 Railway

 In order to ease the road traffic, there are plans to upgrade the Brenner Railway from Verona to Innsbruck with a series of tunnels, including the Brenner Base Tunnel underneath Brenner.
-While the official groundbreaking of the tunnel had taken place in 2006 (with survey tunnels drilled in the same year), substantial work did not begin until 2011.
+The official groundbreaking of the tunnel took place in 2006 (with survey tunnels drilled in the same year), but substantial work did not begin until 2011.
 Funding issues have delayed the tunnel's scheduled date of completion from 2022 to no earlier than 2032.